 David is a graduate of the Executive Leadership Program at McCormick Theological Seminary and served for several years on the Presbyterian Investment and Loan Program (PILP) board.

-He is the proud father of two teenage sons, Enoch and Ethan, and husband to Julie.
+He is the proud father of two adult sons, Enoch and Ethan, and husband to Julie.
 He finds peace and joy in reading, opera, running and spending time with his family.